The article below is taken from SaaS Mag Issue 3. To order your free copy, click here.

 Do you have a particular workflow method that you’ve found to work best?

-What have you noticed is the most prevalent issues SaaS businesses can fix?
+What have you noticed are the most prevalent issues SaaS businesses can fix?

 I do think churn is the most prevalent issue.
 Most people know that they need to get churn down, but they choose to ignore it or push it off.
 They say, “Yeah, we know, we’ll work on it.
 Yes, our churn is bad now, but we’ve got these big product improvements coming out and that’s going to fix it.
 Then, it doesn’t.
 So it always gets pushed and pushed and pushed until churn does outpace your growth and then it’s oh gosh, and then it takes months to fix that.
 You end up losing money because you didn’t fix your churn in time.
 So that’s one I do think that’s a really prevalent issue.